spatialos/gdk-for-unity/docs/get-started.md

 As you will be launching a cloud deployment, you need to build out the code executables which will be run by SpatialOS servers - these are called [workers](https://docs.improbable.io/reference/latest/shared/concepts/workers-load-balancing).

-Open the Unity project, by starting the Unity Editor and navigating to `gdk-for-unity-fps-starter-project/workers/unity`.

 In the Unity Editor, you first need to make sure Burst compilation is **disabled** from **Jobs** > **Enable Burst Compilation**.
 Then you can build your workers from the SpatialOS menu by clicking **Build for cloud** > **All workers**.

 ![SpatialOS menu in Unity]({{assetRoot}}assets/unity-spatialos-menu.jpg)